kjosib/kjosib.github.io/instrumentation.md

 still about 50% of lines of code are concerned with the *when and what* of instrumentation.
 Spend one line doing a thing, and another line saying so. **That is still noisy.**

+Mixing instrumentation statements (even at the lean ratio shown here) into business logic forces the programmer to make potentially-arbitrary decisions about statement boundaries where none might have been needed before.
+This may decrease flexibility or hinder refactoring in some way.

 Furthermore, even with the *domain probe* idea used as directed, an instrumentation call such as *discountCodeLookupSucceeded* is *functionally disconnected* from the actual *discountCode* look-up to which it refers.